bluegenes/2022-paper-protein-kmers/manuscript.md

 ![FracMinHash AAI vs BLASTP alignment based AAI (CTB: suggest putting parameters in caption rather than in figure legend)](images/gtdb-rs202.evolpaths.AAIcompare-EzAAIb.k7.png){#fig:evolpathsAAIvsBLAST-AAI}

+Estimated Amino Acid Identity closely approximates mapping-based values across a range of scaling values, suggesting that accurate estimation can be obtained even while using a small fraction of available k~aa~-mers.
 <!---
 **To do:**
 - Rerun BLAST-AAI with default thresholds (current was lower identity thresholds) and re-plot